-Yet it cannot be denied that the problem of untouchability is a real, live problem which the Hindus are grappling with, with all the seriousthat it deserves.
-Thousands, literally thousands, of Hindus are engaged in carrying on active propaganda against it and in organizing educational and economic facilities for the untouchables on which private citizens hundreds of thousands of rupees every year.
-Miss Mayo's statement that 'to-day the defenders of untouchability are myriad' is a miserable lie as also the assertion that 'few of his [Gandhi's] supporters have at any time cared to follow him so far.'
+Yet it cannot be denied that the problem of untouchability is a real live problem which the Hindus are grappling with, with all the seriousness which it deserves.
+Thousands. literally thousands, of Hindus are engaged in carrying on active propaganda against it and in organising educational and economic facilities for the untouchables on which private citizens spend hundreds of thousands of rupees every year.
+Miss Mayo's statement that 'to-day the defenders of Untouchability are myriad, is a miserable lie as also is the assertion that 'few of his [Gandhi's] supporters have at any time cared to follow him so far.'
 What happened at the annual Hindu Convention of 1926 has also been described by her very inaccurately.
-The 'squabble' over resolution relating to the untouchables certainly not 'directed against those who would relax the pains of the untouchables.'
+The 'squabble' over the resolution relating to the untouchables was certainly not 'directed against those who would relax the pains of the untouchables.'
 The dispute was over one part and only one part of the resolution-the part relating to the right of the 'untouchable' to enter the Hindu temples.

-All educated Hindus recognize that untouchability is a blot on the fair name of Hinduism which must go.
-Mahatma Gandhi was perfectly right when he told Miss Mayo that in spite of opposition untouchability is going, and going fast.
+All educated Hindus recognise that untouchability is a blot on the fair name of Hinduism and must go.
+Mahatma Gandhi was perfectly right when he told Miss Mayo that 'in spite of opposition untouchability is going, and going fast.'
 The opposition is becoming weaker and weaker, and the movement for the removal of untouchability is rapidly coming to fruition.

-CHAPTER X
+CHAPTER X.